prof-rossetti/internet-technologies/exercises/website-challenge/exercise.md

   A) download this entire repository locally onto your computer and copy / paste the relevant images into your own website repository
   B) View any image on GitHub and click "view raw" to download that image, then move it into your own website repository
   C) Access the image's URL and use that URL as the image source (no need to download into your own website repository)

+### Developing the Website

+Leverage your HTML and CSS knowlege to develop the contents of your "index.html" page.

+You may leverage Twitter Bootstrap or any other front-end frameworks, as desired.